DDohyeon2941/An-efficient-method-to-determine-sample-size-in-oversampling-based-on-classification-complexity-for-/README.md

 - **N1** is modified to use k-nearest neighbors and focuses specifically on minority class samples to reflect the difficulty of separating minority instances from the majority.
 - **N2** is extended to use k-nearest neighbors and focuses on the error rate for minority class samples, offering a more nuanced view of complexity in imbalanced datasets.

-These modifications ensure that the complexity measures are better suited to address the specific challenges presented by imbalanced datasets, guiding synthetic sampling to the regions where it’s most needed.

 ## Results
 Our experiments across 16 different imbalanced datasets show that the proposed oversampling method achieves superior or comparable performance to traditional oversampling techniques while significantly reducing the number of synthetic samples.
 This not only reduces computational time but also mitigates the risk of overfitting caused by excessive sampling.